An Algebraic Geometric Foundation for a Classification of Superintegrable Systems in Arbitrary Dimension: Introduction

 \subsection{Perspectives}

 Our proposed approach will provide -- in the truest sense of the word -- a variety of explicit superintegrable systems, i.e.\ Hamiltonian systems that can be solved exactly by algebraic means.
-Apart from this immediate result, the actual potential of our approach lies in the fact that it transfers the classification problem for superintegrable systems from the domain of analysis to that of algebraic geometry, representation theory and geometric invariant theory, making it accessible to a whole new range of powerful methods.
-This will lead to a series of generalised and induced classifications of many structures related to superintegrable systems, such as:
+Apart from this immediate result, the actual potential of our approach lies in the fact that it transfers the classification problem for superintegrable systems from the domain of calculus to that of algebraic geometry, representation theory and geometric invariant theory, making it accessible to a whole new range of powerful methods.
+This will lead to a series of generalised and induced classifications as well as universal constructions of many structures related to superintegrable systems, such as: